-We recognize the physical, intellectual and emotional changes from infancy to adulthood and are here to support you and your children as your oral health advocates every step of the way.
+We recognize the physical, intellectual and emotional changes from infancy to adulthood and so we are here to support you and your children as your oral health advocates every step of the way.
 Our goal is to provide the very best advice and care for your children and to create positive experiences that last a lifetime.

 We recommend the first visit to be at around the age of 3, unless you have any questions or concerns earlier.
 The approach taken for the first exam depends on your child’s age and disposition.
 You may be asked to sit in the chair and hold your child so they feel safe.